Djokovic Exits Melbourne To Boos As Sinner Sets Up Zverev Final - UrduPoint

 Melbourne, (APP - UrduPoint / Pakistan Point News - 24th Jan, 2025) Novak Djokovic retired injured from his Australian Open semi-final against Alexander Zverev on Friday and left the court to boos, with defending champion Jannik Sinner to face the German for the title.

-Top-ranked Sinner blew past Ben Shelton 7-6 (7/2), 6-2, 6-2 in the second semi-final in Melbourne to set up a meeting between the Italian and second seed Zverev.
+Top-ranked Sinner blew past Ben Shelton 7-6 (7/2), 6-2, 6-2 despite some late cramp in the second semi-final in Melbourne to set up a meeting between the Italian and second seed Zverev.

 The Rod Laver Arena crowd jeered Djokovic, who played with a heavily taped leg, when he called it a day after losing a gruelling first set against Zverev, leaving his bid for a record 25th Grand Slam crown in tatters.